bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/LocalStorage-VS-SessionStorage.md

       alert(`${key}: ${localStorage.getItem(key)}`);
     }

-…Or just get the “own” keys with `Object.keys` and then loop over them if needed:
+…Or just get the "own” keys with `Object.keys` and then loop over them if needed:

     let keys = Object.keys(localStorage);
     for(let key of keys) {